HTTPS1121/Extract-email-addresses-from-the-page/README.md

 ## Key Features 🚀

 - Automatic email extraction from any webpage
+- Gmail integration with toolbar button
+- Extract emails from selected messages in Gmail
+- Save and manage extracted email addresses
 - Ignore list for filtering unwanted addresses
 - Full Hebrew and English support
 - Dark/Light mode
 - Quick copy of all addresses to clipboard
 - Manual address editing
-- Clean and intuitive UI
+- Clean and intuitive UI with modern glassmorphism design

 ## Installation 💻